General Terms and Conditions Coinmerce B.V.

 3.3 The User declares and guarantees to Coinmerce that all data provided by him or her is correct and not misleading in any way.
 In addition, the User represents and warrants to Coinmerce that he or she:

-- is a representative of a legal entity or a natural person of at least eighteen (18) years of age and, if and to the extent that a higher age is required for the legal conclusion of any agreement, has reached that age;
+- is a representative of a business (legal entity or in other legal form) or a natural person of at least eighteen (18) years of age and, if and to the extent that a higher age is required for the legal conclusion of any agreement, has reached that age;

 - has the legal capacity to enter into a binding contract and is not prohibited from doing so by applicable law;